OmarRing0/WriteUps/Tut's-LSDtrip/README.md

     print(key)
 ```

-This can generate more passwords than the seconds you've lived in your life.
-Maybe a turtle reading this is here and not here at the same time (quantum turtle joke).
+This can generate more passwords than the seconds you've lived in your life. or maybe not, a turtle might be readings this
+or a quantum creature? actually a quantum creature is here and not here at the same time
+hey quantum creature hi and bye
+shhh only me and quantum creature understand this

 Anyway, the script spits out valid 4-character combinations.
 You're the one on LSD, not me!